EthanBores/Reply-Equation-Calculator/README.md

 ## Description

-#### If you're as socially inept as I am, this calculator will help you determine how long you should take (in minutes) to reply to a Snapchat or text message from another person.
+##### This calculator will help you determine how long you should take before replying to a message from a friend/acquaintance.
+Use these calculations at your own risk.

+##### Credit goes to the anonymous user on a forum.

+##### Equation slightly tweaked by me in order to handle Snapchat replies.

 ##  Publication